 Attn: Graduate Programs Office

 - Application Fee- applicants should have a check for $60 made payable to UW Law School and mail it to the Graduate Programs Office, using the same address above.

 - English Language Proficiency Test Scores (only accepted electronically):

 - TOEFL score- applicants should have their TOEFL score electronically sent to the University of Wisconsin Law School by using the institutional code C130

 - IELTS score- applicants should contact the test center directly where they took the IELTS test and request that their test score be sent to the following E-Delivery account using the IELTS system.
 All IELTS centers worldwide are able to send scores electronically to our institution.
 You must provide the following information to the test center where you took the test when requesting your score:

 - E-Delivery Account Name: University of Wisconsin Law School

 - Address (associated with E-Delivery account): 975 Bascom Mall, Madison, WI 53706

 The Graduate Programs admission committee reviews applications based on the date they are complete, and does so on a rolling basis.
-Applications are considered complete when the Graduate Programs Office has received all the required documents.
+Applications are considered complete when the Graduate Programs Office has received all the required materials.